jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 When another person cares for dependent child
 (6) A family tax credit must be reduced in proportion to the time in the entitlement period that a dependent child spends in the exclusive care of another person who qualifies under section MC 2 (Who qualifies for entitlements under family scheme?).
 Family credit abatement formula: section MD 13
-(7) The instalments for the relevant tax credit are calculated using, for the calculation of the family credit abatement, the following formula:full-year abatement ×days365.
+(7) The instalments for the relevant tax credit are calculated using, for the calculation of the family credit abatement, the following formula:full-year abatement×days365.
 Definition of items in formula in subsection (7)
 (8) In the formula,—
   (a) full-year abatement is,—